Oleggio/five-nines-arch-katas/hld/scenarios/route-advice/README.md

-# AI-enhanced Route Advice System
+# AI-Enhanced Route Advice System

 ## Overview
 The goal of this module is to provide route/experience advice to user based on their needs, fleet availability and weather conditions.
-This should help us achieve the following business goals
+This should help us achieve the following business goals:
-* Revenue growth
+* revenue growth,
-* Increase in customer satisfaction
+* increase in customer satisfaction.

+> Note: AI scenario is described in detail in [Appendix B](/requirements/Appendix%20B%3A%20AI%20scenarios%20explained.md).

 ## Container View